HISTORY OF THE SWISS CLUB OF NSW

 Without a permanent meeting place, the club held its regular Wednesday evening meetings in a series of restaurants, including Cahill's chain: the Tudor in Martin Place, the Cosmopolitan in Pitt Street, the Swiss Tavern in York Street and the Csardas Tavern in Clarence Street.
 From 1977 onwards, the German Concordia Club became the venue for regular gatherings.
 From 1997 to 2015, Monday meetings were held at Eiger Swiss Restaurant in Petersham.
 The highlight of the club’s social activities was the Swiss Ball, now referred to as the 1st August Swiss National Day.
 The club also offered regular "Jass" card games, which were also held at the Eiger Swiss Restaurant every Monday night, and the annual Jass competition.
 Other activities and events include bushwalks, picnics, outings, food tours, bicycle tours, Buure Zmorge and children's Samichlaus, which is co-organised with the Swiss Playgroup of Sydney.

 In 2012, the club joined the social media network, and we are now active on Facebook, Twitter and YouTube, along with having our own website (originally a portal website shared by all Swiss clubs in Australia).
 Going public means the wider Swiss community in NSW and all over Australia can view our activities and events, thus promoting the Swiss Club and perhaps increasing attendance at these events, so that we can afford to offer a wider selection.
-In our attempts to become more environmentally conscious, the club has decided to begin emailing the quarterly Swiss Community Newsletter to our members; this will significantly reduce our unnecessary usage of ink and paper.
+In our attempts to become more environmentally conscious, the club has decided to begin emailing the quarterly Swiss Community Newsletter to our members, which significantly reduced our unnecessary usage of ink and paper.

 In 2015, Ruth and Alain Will from the Swiss Eiger Restaurant decided to open a new chapter in their lives by selling the restaurant and began their well-deserved retirement.
 We would like to sincerely thank Ruth and Alain for the unforgettable 18 years of hosting our meetings and other events.
-All future SCNSW meetings and weekly Jass gatherings are now held at The Royal Leichhardt.
+From 2016-2019, Swiss Club meetings and weekly Jass gatherings were held at The Royal Leichhardt.
 In 2020, a new Swiss restaurant opened in Turramurra, The Matterhorn Swiss Restaurant, where the Club organised a some meetings and Monday night Jass for a few months.
 In 2021, the Board of Directors found themselves back at The Royal Leichhardt for monthly meetings.
 The Jassers of Sydney now play cards every Monday night at The Pymble Hotel.